 While at it, don’t forget that I offer services on the platform that will be of benefit to you or your business, your friend, your employer and acquaintances.
 So, spread the word please.

-Give me kitchen chores rather than other house chores and i will do it gladly.
+Give me kitchen chores along with the best upright vacuum rather than other house chores i will do it gladly.
 I also like fiddling and learning things by myself (cake decoration is my new fave and you can view my cakes here.)
 I like experimenting with food a lot and i bet you they all turn out great…ok, a few bads 😉

 I have always been of the belief that food is whatever you make of it and you can always ‘conjure’ something up even when you have an almost empty cupboard.
 I want to share my passion with other mums and widen the nutritious food choices for their kids.